utdata/icj-class/static-apps/static-05-bake-explain.md

 There is a [Library books data Google Doc](https://docs.google.com/document/d/1RgMhjtkXlbbf9uzSzy_xPRKwxcVZIZqVytgM_JoU4E4/edit?usp=sharing) that is viewable to the public.

 Take a look at how that doc is structured.
 It uses a "language" called [ArchieML](http://archieml.org/) developed by the New York Times.
 It allows authors to create structured text in a Google Doc and for that content to be converted into JSON for projects like this.
-It's not particularly hard to use (it was created for reporters, after all) but it take some getting used to.
+It's not particularly hard to use (it was created for reporters, after all) but it takes some getting used to.

 At the top we have `[books]`, which is naming our array.